Thinkwise/docs/docs/kb/exchange.md

 GO
 ```

 This NewtonSoft library is required before the SQLTCPExhItemSender can be installed.
 The CLRs can be safely installed as UNSAFE because they are signed with a certificate.

-> If the database is reset, the db_owner must be set correctly, otherwise these assemblies will no longer work.
+> If the database is reset, the db_owner has to be set correctly, otherwise these assemblies will no longer work.
 The db_owner must have the server_role sys_admin.

 ```sql
 CREATE ASSEMBLY [Newtonsoft.Json] FROM 'M:\temp\Newtonsoft.Json.dll' -- path to dll